 Orthopaedic Oncology (5 weeks)– Keck Medical Center The senior resident will gain experience in the diagnosis and treatment of musculoskeletal neoplasms at one of the largest orthopaedic oncology practices in the country.
 Residents assist in numerous operative cases, ranging from small biopsies to definitive endoprothetic reconstructions.
 There is a weekly tumor board conference with pathology, radiology, medical and radiation oncology.
 The residents take home call in addition to any “Green Team” call as described above.

-Foot and Ankle/Reconstruction (5 Weeks) – Keck Medical Center and LAC+USC Medical Center This rotation involves a comprehensive educational experience involving workup and treatment of common and complex foot and ankle diagnoses.
-The senior resident operates both at Keck Hospital and LAC+USC.
+Foot and Ankle/Reconstruction (5 Weeks) – Keck Medical Center and Los Angeles General Medical Center This rotation involves a comprehensive educational experience involving workup and treatment of common and complex foot and ankle diagnoses.
+The senior resident operates both at Keck Hospital and Los Angeles General Medical Center.
 Additionally, there is a weekly resident education conference in which key concepts are reviewed and complex cases are discsused.
 Residents take home calls during this service in addition to any “Green Team” call described above.

 Administrative Chief Residents

 Two PGY-5 residents are selected yearly by the faculty to function as Administrative Chief Residents.
 They are given advanced responsibilities in teaching, organization, and administration.
 The Chief Residents work closely with the Program Director and the Director of Resident Education to provide continuous resident feedback about various aspects of the program.